cloudeight/style-guidelines/css/README.md

  */
 ```

-When combining either of the SASS annotations, `{type}`, `$paramater` and the annotation description should:
+When combining either of the SASS annotations, `{type}`, `$paramater` and the annotation description, they should:

+- Have each annotation on a new line
 - Have types aligned with one another
 - Have parameters aligned with one another
 - Have descriptions aligned with one another
-- Have at least one (1) space between annotation subject and type
+- Have at least one (1) space between the annotation subject and type
 - Have at least two (2) spaces between types and parameters
 - Have at least two (2) spaces between parameters and descriptions
 - Have a capitalised first letter for descriptions